In order to get as many sales as possible from your social media lead generation campaigns, it’s important you track and monitor your results.

 If you track these 4 things and work out your conversion rate between each of those stages, you can now have a benchmark on what to improve upon.

-For example, last year in my business I realised my conversion rate between reach, leads and new opportunities was high, but my conversion rate between new opportunities and sales was lower than I would like.
+For example, last year in my business I realized my conversion rate between reach, leads and new opportunities was high, but my conversion rate between new opportunities and sales was lower than I would like.

 With that data, I now knew the part of my marketing and sales process I had to fix and improve as a priority.